sjawhar/no-wander/docs/Usage/Usage.md

 Number of samples per LSTM sequence

 **`-l, --lstm JSON`**
-JSON array of LSTM parameters to pass to LSTM(). `ic_params` controls IC layer after activation.
+JSON array of parameters to pass to LSTM(). `ic_params` controls IC layer after activation.

 #### Optional Arguments
 **`-c, --conv1d JSON`**
-JSON object of parameters to pass to Conv1D().
+JSON array of parameters to pass to Conv1D().
 Default is to not use a conv layer. `ic_params` controls IC layer after activation.

 **`-d, --dense JSON`**
 JSON object of parameters to pass to Dense().
 Default is a 32-unit dense layer. `ic_params` controls IC layer after activation.